Who We Are

 We strive to do this with a commitment to truth (sach) and service (seva), while knowing that our work is an unrelenting struggle (sangarsh) that requires perseverance over years and even decades.
 We will always strive to do the right thing, even when it is not easy, clear, or quick to reach that conclusion.

 How We Do Our Work

-The Sikh Coalition’s work is carried out at the local, state and federal levels.
-We employ our Legal, Policy and Community Development programs, which are supported by our Media and Communications department.
+The Sikh Coalition’s work is carried out at the local, state, and federal levels.
+We employ our Legal, Policy, and Community Development programs, which are supported by our Media and Communications department.

-Our Legal Program primarily litigates matters that address post 9/11 discrimination.
+Our Legal Program primarily litigates matters that address bias and discrimination.
 These areas include school bullying, hate crimes, and high-impact cases of workplace discrimination.
 Our Policy Program works to ensure laws and administrative regulations embody fundamental human rights, and is then scaled to meet the needs of the Sikh community at the local, state and federal levels.
 Our Community Development Program works to foster civil engagement in order to promote local community empowerment.
 All of this work continues with the broader goal of educating Americans about the Sikh faith, community and traditions to combat bigotry and discrimination.

-The Sikh Coalition also enjoys strong collaborative relationships with numerous organizations with respect to local, state and federal civil rights concerns.
+The Sikh Coalition also enjoys strong collaborative relationships with numerous organizations with respect to local, state, and federal civil rights concerns.
 We partner with pro-bono counsel on legal cases and continue to strengthen interfaith partnerships and collaborations with like-minded advocacy organizations.